raphaelrpl/wcsviewer/README.md

 # WCS Viewer

-## A QGIS plugin for visualizate time series from the new WCS 2.0 specification (Coming Soon)
+A QGIS plugin for visualization of time series from the new WCS 2.0 specification.

+(Coming Soon)